 As part of my role as a Britax Mumbassador, I am occasionally sent products to review.
 I was recently sent a Britax Advansafix car seat, and can’t wait to share my opinions with you.
+Read on to check out our Britax Advansafix Car Seat Review and to see how we got uninstalling it.

 First, here’s some info about the car seat…